Commitment to Safety

 The Office of Research Integrity and Outreach supports programs that are specific to safety requirements for UTD research laboratories.

 Guidelines for research and academic safety and exposure to hazardous chemicals in laboratories are included in the Texas Hazard Communication Act.
 Please see the Roles & Responsibilities for guidelines for Principal Investigators and Laboratory Personnel.

 To ensure our safety goals are met, the University requires all researchers, staff, and visitors to UTD laboratories to complete research and academic safety training commensurate with any risks or hazards associated with their involvement in University labs.
 These requirements apply to any individual who may be exposed to hazardous material or equipment, including but not limited to, the following personnel who may perform laboratory functions:

 - Non-faculty research scientists

 - Lab staff (managers, supervisors, technicians, etc.)

 - University visitors

 Research safety programs are designed to support the research functions across the University.
-Courses offered include both online- and classroom-based instruction and cover both general research policies and procedures related to laboratory safety.
+Courses offered include both online- and classroom-based instruction and cover both general research policies and procedures related to research and academic safety.
 Most courses are required for research compliance by Principal Investigators (PIs) and lab personnel involved in research at the University of Texas at Dallas.
 Specific requirements based on laboratory activity are listed in the Training section of this website.

 For fire and life emergencies on campus, please contact 911 or UTD Police at (972) 883-2222.